aleen42/PersonalWiki/Programming/JavaScript/strict_mode/strict_mode.md

 ## Strict Mode [Back](./../JavaScript.md)

-Strict Mode(嚴格模式) is a way in ES5 to *opt in* to a restricted variant of JavaScript.

-Browsers not supporting strict mode will run strict mode code with different behavior from browsers that do, so don't rely on strict mode without feature-testing for support for the relevant aspects of strict mode.
+Strict Mode(嚴格模式) is a way in ES5 to *opt in* to a restricted variant of JavaScript.Browsers not supporting strict mode will run strict mode code with different behavior from browsers that do, so don't rely on strict mode without feature-testing for support for the relevant aspects of strict mode.

+Strict Mode has made some changes to normal semantics:
+- Strict mode eliminates(消除) some JavaScript silent errors by changing them to throw errors